Menu Close

 In co-operation with Czech Republic Tourism

-We have visited the Czech spa town of Karlovy Vary or Karlsbad as it is called in German.
-This health resort in the Czech Republic is probably the most beautiful city we have seen. ever.
+We visited the Czech spa town of Karlovy Vary, or Karlsbad as it is called in German.
+This spa town in the Czech Republic is probably the most beautiful town we have seen ever.
 It feels almost unreal to walk around the 18th century houses, columns, fountains, spas and parks.
 If you get the chance to travel here sometime - do it!

 Tweet